-Powerful words have a place in your job applications, too.
+Powerful words evoke feelings and drive action.
+They also have an important place in your job applications.

-Although the economy is getting better, the job market is still tight enough that you’ll face stiff competition for “good” jobs, and will need to put your best foot forward.
-During the application process, this requires a resume and cover letter that not meets, but exceeds, expectations.
+The job market is still tight enough that you’ll face stiff competition for “good” jobs and will need to put your best foot forward.
+During the application process, this requires a resume and cover letter that not meets but exceeds expectations.
 This includes using the “right words” to demonstrate your skills and abilities.

 However, opinions vary on those exact words, so we gathered input from a variety of experts to help you make the right decision.